frankbharath/frankbharath/README.md

 * **Build**: Maven

 ### Rentpal
-- This repository primarily focuses on my personal project "rentpal", the objective of the project is to leverage exisitin concept electronic signature to share rental agreements between owners and the tenants.
+- This repository primarily focuses on my personal project "rentpal", the objective of the project is to leverage exisiting concept electronic signature to share rental agreements between owners and the tenants.
+With this project, I am hoping there is a conversation to utilize e-sign to transfer any form legal documents as opposed to having paper based documents.
+Out of the 17 billion cubic feet of trees deforested each year, over 60% are used to make paper.
+Obviously, we cannot eradicate paper usage completely but we can slow move away from paper based legal documents.

 #### Initial Architecture

 ![architecture_1](https://user-images.githubusercontent.com/49817583/103137990-3321ea00-46ce-11eb-843b-8deaf09769f5.png)